jmvanel/semantic_forms/scala/forms_play/README.md

     export SBT_OPTS="-Xmx4800M -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled -Xss20M"

-- Preloading a local file: in activator shell type: for example:
+- Preloading a local file: in SBT shell type: for example:

 ```
     # load a FOAF profile from a local file :